The federal government has implemented a system to order, distribute, and track COVID-19 Vaccines. These vaccines are ordered through the CDC.

 The following link is a great resource for information in regards to COVID-19 Vaccine updates: COVID-19 Vaccine in Connecticut: Main Portal.Click Here

-Preferred Registration: It is highly recommended to register for the COVID-19 Vaccine with an email address.
-If you do not have an email address, you can create one at the following sites: Gmail.com, yahoo.com, or aol.com.
-After creation of the email, fill out the link below.
+Preferred Registration: It is recommended to register for the COVID-19 Vaccine through VAMS with an email address.
+You can assist a loved one by creating an email address at one the following sites: Gmail.com, yahoo.com, or aol.com.
+After the creation of the email, fill out the link below.

 If I am registered and scheduled for a COVID-19 Vaccine appointment, what should I bring?